jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 He could be encouraged by the app to reach out to other supportive family and friends during these times.
 He could be provided with locations and meeting times for support groups in his community.
 He could even be assisted to build community in the discussion forums within the app itself.

-If the app knew him well, it could predict which of these forms of support might be most effective for him.
+If the app knew him well, it might even predict which of these forms of support would be most effective for him.

 If he had also received traditional mental healthcare, he might have given permission for the app share his risk with his therapist.
-This could allow clinicians to efficiently direct their own limited resources toward their patients with greatest need.
+His therapist might then increase their support when my dad was more isolated but direct their support preferentially to other patients when my dad was more stable and supported by his healthy friends and family.

 ---